namesakefyi/namesake.fyi/src/content/pages/index.md

 ---
-title: Be seen for who you are
+title: Your name is yours to change
 ---

-**Changing your legal name and gender marker is tough.** From court paperwork to ID cards, social security, bank accounts, and dozens of other places—it’s a lot to manage.
+**Changing your legal name and gender marker is tough.** There's paperwork, bureaucracy, and dozens of tasks to keep track of.
+Finding a notary.
+Paying fees.
+Judges and systems with uncertain hostility toward trans people.

-We've been through this process and want it to be easier.
-We’re building Namesake to help you fill out forms, track your progress, access financial resources, and receive and share community support.
-You don’t have to do this alone.
+It can all feel overwhelming, but it doesn't have to be.

-The new Namesake app will launch in Massachusetts later this year, with more states to follow.
+We're trans, and we've been through the process ourselves.
+We built Namesake to help you answer questions, fill out forms, track progress, access financial resources, and receive community support. **You don’t have to do this alone.**

-Rigid systems weren't built for us, but we’ll figure them out together. **[Join us on Discord today](/chat).**
+Rigid systems weren't built for us, but we’ll figure them out together.